 HB2600 is another attempt by law enforcement to shut down the medical Cannabis (‘marijuana’) program in Hawai’i by fundamentally changing registration requirements for physicians who recommend medical Cannabis, but not other controlled substances.
-It therefore targets medical Cannabis for harsher penalties than other controlled substances.
+It therefore targets medical Cannabis for harsher penalties than other controlled substances such as wax vape pens.
 It would also effectively ban house calls, and a physician’s right to speak freely with patients.

 The bill has been scheduled for a hearing Tuesday in front of the House Judiciary Committee.